jleir0/booking_data_analysis/README.md

 4. What is the distribution of guests per month?
 5. For how long do guests book their stays?

-The solution provide different dimensions, when necessary, to help the business better understand the data.
-Cancellations and accommodation types are important business concepts.
+Three options to see the solution

-Run the solution in docker wouldn´t show the answer for questions 3 and 4.
+1. Building and running the python script in docker folder by following the steps below but graphics for questions 3 & 4 wouldn´t be shown:
+- docker build -t python-imdb .
+- docker run python-imdb
-Open data-engineer-challenge.ipyng file on jupyter to see the graphics that answer the 5 questions.
+2. Open data-engineer-challenge.ipyng file on jupyter to see the graphics that answer the 5 questions.
+3. Running the server in webserver folder by following the steps below:
+- py -m venv venv
+- . venv/scripts/activate
+- docker build -t python-fastapi .
+- cd app
+- py main.py
+The resoult of this is in the pdf included in the webserver folder.